nhat-14/nhat-14.github.io/books_to_read.md

 - The Lessons of History by Will Durant.
 - The Hero with a Thousand Faces by Joseph Campbell.
 - Death by China: Confronting the Dragon - A Global Call to Action by Peter Navarro, Greg Autry.

+# Movies and Drama to Watch
+- Massan (TV Series 2014–2015).
+- Wish Dragon (2021).
+- Invasion of the Body Snatchers (1978).